balusena/jenkins-for-devops/README.md

 > - **DevOps Engineers**: Get quick access to the tools you use every day.
 > - **Sysadmins**: Simplify operations with easy-to-follow guides.
 > - **Developers**: Understand the infrastructure behind your applications.
-> - **DevOps Newcomers**: Transform from beginner to expert with our in-depth concepts and hands-on projects.
+> - **DevOps Newcomers**: Transform from beginner to expert with in-depth concepts and hands-on projects.

 ## 🛠️ How to Use This Repository